violetcircus/viviscrobbler/README.md

 - `viviscrobbler`on its own will initiate the scrobbler.
 - `viviscrobbler {PATH}` will load the file at the path and attempt to parse it for scrobbles - this is intended to be used with Rockbox's lastfm plugin's specific output format, so anything that doesn't conform to that format will not work!
 - `viviscrobbler config` will regenerate the config file.
+### files in the config folder:
+- `config.toml` config file
+- `logFile.tsv` tab-separated values file used as a queue for scrobbling. this ensures listens will be scrobbled in appropriate order even when offline
+- `mapFile.tsv` tab-separated values file that stores the result of the program's artist-trimming along with the original string.
+You can edit this if you want to directly tell the program what to replace a certain artist metadata field with when scrobbling.
+- `.lastfm_session` stores your lastfm session key generated after authorising the app along with your username for authentication purposes.
 ### systemd
 downloading this application through any of these methods besides go install will provide a systemd service you can use which is pre-configured to only run after mpd starts.
 ### setup